pasoevi/innfin/README.md

 Dark elves are the most mysterious of the lot.
 Seeing their innate stats, it is difficult to foresee where they would thrive and where they would perish.
-They can be outstanding ranged combatants with their mastery of archery and spells singing.
+They can be outstanding ranged combatants with their mastery of archery and spell singing.
 They are, however, hated by many creatures and feared by yet more.

 ## Dwarf ##